zsoliman/phase-2-code-challenge/README.md

 In our React application, the data about the new generation of Planeteers is in the `db.json` file.
 This file will mimic an API that follows RESTful conventions.

+## Endpoints

+The base URL for your backend is: `http://localhost:4000`

+These are the endpoints you might need:

+- GET: `/planeteers`
+- POST: `/planeteers`
+- DELETE: `/planeteers/:id`

 ## Deliverables

 1. When our React application is mounted, it should render out the list of Planeteers on the page, using the given Planeteer component.